Aurus Senat

 The Aurus Senat (Aypyc Сенат) is a luxury full-size car by Russian automaker Aurus Motors and developed by NAMI in Moscow, Russia.
 It is the presidential state car of Russia under Vladimir Putin.
-The Aurus Senat was retro-styled after the ZIS-110, a Soviet limousine introduced in 1945.
+The Aurus Senat is claimed to be retro-styled after the ZIS-110, a Soviet limousine introduced in 1945 but the design has also been seen as closely resembling Rolls Royce models such as the Phantom and Ghost.

 History

 The first known use of the Senat was during Russian president Vladimir Putin's 2018 presidential inauguration.
 The Senat was shown publicly at the Moscow International Automobile Salon in September 2018.
 Cars of the Kortezh series (also known in Единая модульная платформа, ЕМП) were expected to be available for export to the Middle East and China in late 2018.
 A civilian version of the Senat is manufactured by a joint venture between the NAMI and LiAZ firms.
 Expected retail prices were increased in 2018 to 10 million rubles ($US160,000), but in 2021, still before the first deliveries, became higher than 20 million rubles (~$US300,000).
 The Aurus Senat is part of the Kortezh series, which will eventually include a van and an SUV.

+In June 2022, Turkmenistan purchased a Senat for use by Serdar Berdimuhamedov.

 On February 20, 2024, it was reported that Kim Jong Un received a Senat as a gift from President Vladimir Putin, which South Korea says is against UN sanctions on providing certain vehicles including luxury cars.
 In mid March 2024, North Korean television released footage appearing to show Kim Jong Un using the car to attend a military event.
 On June 19, 2024, Putin gave Kim another Senat as a gift.

-The president and National Leader of Turkmenistan, Serdar and Gurbanguly Berdimuhamedow are also notable owners of Aurus luxury vehicles.
+On May 10, 2026, Putin gave Yang di-Pertuan Agong of Malaysia, Sultan Ibrahim another Aurus Senat as a gift in conjunction with the 81st anniversary of Victory Day celebrations in Moscow.

+By the end of 2024, only 250 cars had been built.
+The weak demand and high production costs caused Aurus to announce that the Yelabuga, Tatarstan assembly plant will close by the end of 2026.
+The new Aurus 900 will be based on the Chinese Hongqi H9.